 Economics, Resources and International Affairs, and Legal and Social Affairs

-- contributing to and supporting Analysts' work for Senate and House of Commons committees, including helping to prepare briefing notes and summaries of committee evidence;
+- contributing to and supporting analysts’ work for Senate and House of Commons committees, including helping to prepare briefing notes and summaries of committee evidence

-- analyzing legislative proposals in areas related to the divisions’ mandates.
+- analyzing legislative proposals in areas related to the divisions’ mandates

 Public Education Programs

-- participating in the parliamentary guide training program;
+- the parliamentary guide training program

-- helping to deliver visitor services or outreach programs.
+- visitor services and public outreach

 Reference, Current Awareness and User Services

-- contributing to the writing of research publications.
+- supporting the development of research publications

-- be a Canadian citizen or a permanent resident;
+- be a Canadian citizen or a permanent resident

-- have a strong academic record;
+- have a strong academic record

-- be objective and non-partisan; and
+- be objective and non-partisan

-- possess good interpersonal skills.
+- possess good interpersonal skills

-- a completed application form: PDF
+- a completed application form

 - your curriculum vitae

-- a 200-300 word essay describing why you would like to be an intern at the Library of Parliament
+- a 200–300-word essay describing why you would like to be an intern at the Library of Parliament

 - an example of your written work (maximum of 3,000 words)